mlochbaum/BQN/doc/transpose.md

 Here we define the two valences of Transpose more precisely.

-A non-array right argument to Transpose is always boxed to get a scalar array before doing anything else.
+A non-array right argument to Transpose is always enclosed to get a scalar array before doing anything else.

 Monadic transpose is identical to `(≠∘≢-1˜)⊸⍉`, except that for scalar arguments it returns the array unchanged rather than giving an error.